milesgrimshaw/Twitter-Mentions/README.md

 ### Set Up
 1. Get Twitter OAUTH tokens from the Twitter developer site
-1. Create a `twitter.yml` file and add the credentials
+1. Create a `twitter.yml` file and add your credentials like in the `twitter_example.yml` file
 3. Make sure you have all the required ruby gems installed by running `bundle install`

 ### Data Output